Astroprogramm/API_Streaming_Platforms_Queries/README.md

 + Number of films and series (separate) per platform.
 Request is: get_count_plataform(platform)

-+ The number of times a genre and platform is repeated most often.
-The request is: get_listedin('genre').
++ The number of times a genre and platform where is repeated most often.
+The request is: get_listedin(genre).

 + Actor that most repeats according to platform and year.
 The request is: get_actor(platform, year)